 Created 2 service

-resourcesfor Kafka and Elasticsearch where we provided the following:
+resourcesfor Kafka and OpenSearch where we provided the following:

-resourcefor an Elasticsearch Sink Connector and provided the
+resourcefor an OpenSearch Sink Connector and provided the

 configfor that connector to link the creatively named topic

-stuff_topicto our Elasticsearch so that it consumes any message that gets produced to that topic.
+stuff_topicto our OpenSearch so that it consumes any message that gets produced to that topic.

 In two years, we’ve managed to get our Aiven Terraform provider listed in the Terraform registry and added loads of new functionality.
 What does this mean?
 Setting it up is now a breeze and you can do even more through it than you could when we released the first version.